“The One Constant Through all the Years…has been Baseball”

 Dating from the Civil War through to present day, baseball has been constant and unchanging, especially for our service men and women.
 The game is a part of the American past, present and hopefully for the future and collectors will be there to preserve that history.

-Posted on May 9, 2016, in Ephemera, Hall of Fame Players, My Collection, Replicas and Reproduction Vintage Baseball Uniforms, Vintage Baseball Photos and tagged baseball, Dom DiMaggio, Ebbets Field Flannels, Ernie Raimondi, Guadalcanal Baseball, Marine Corps Baseball, Military Baseball, Pee Wee Reese, San Francisco Seals, US Navy, USMC, USMC Baseball.
+Posted on May 9, 2016, in Ephemera and Other Items, Hall of Fame Players, My Collection, Replicas and Reproduction Vintage Baseball Uniforms, Vintage Baseball Photos and tagged baseball, Dom DiMaggio, Ebbets Field Flannels, Ernie Raimondi, Guadalcanal Baseball, Marine Corps Baseball, Military Baseball, Pee Wee Reese, San Francisco Seals, US Navy, USMC, USMC Baseball.
 Bookmark the permalink.
 Leave a comment.